apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 25th, 2021: Apache Jackrabbit FileVault 3.5.6 released
+Jackrabbit FileVault 3.5.6 is the current stable release of the repository content synchronization tool.
+It requires Java 8 or newer.
+See the [downloads](downloads.html#vlt) page for more details.

 #### November 18th, 2021: Apache Jackrabbit Oak 1.6.22 released
 Jackrabbit Oak 1.6.22 is a patch release that contains fixes and improvements over the previous 1.6.x release.
 See the